A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: LAA categorization pipeline

-To bring everything together, our approach for computing pairwise distances for the comparison and categorization of LAA morphologies involves discretizing the LAA geometries as triangulated 3D meshes, and solving the relaxed matching problem~\eqref{eq:relaxed_matching} numerically using the approach of~\cite{hartman2023elastic}, where the Riemannian metric $G$ is an $H^2$-metric~\eqref{eq:H2metric}, and where the data attachment term $\Gamma$ is the varifold fidelity metric defined in~\cite{hartman2023elastic}.
-For clarity, in the results for LAA shape categorization presented in Section~\ref{sec:results_discussion}, and in particular in Figure~\ref{fig:results}a, the distances we report are estimates $\Tilde{d}_{\Shape}(q_0, q_1)$ for the true shape distance $d_{\Shape}(q_0,q_1)$ between a given a pair of LAA meshes $q_0$ and $q_1$, which are given by $\Tilde{d}_{\Shape}(q_0, q_1) \doteq \int_0^1 G_{q(t)}(\partial_t q(t),\partial_t q(t)) dt$, where the expression on the right is evaluated at an optimal path of surfaces $q(\cdot)$ found by solving~\eqref{eq:relaxed_matching}.
+To bring everything together, our approach for computing pairwise distances to compare and categorize LAA morphologies involves discretizing the LAA geometries as triangulated 3D meshes, and numerically solving relaxed matching problem~\eqref{eq:relaxed_matching} -- in which $G$ is an $H^2$-metric~\eqref{eq:H2metric} and $\Gamma$ is a varifold fidelity metric, as defined in~\cite{hartman2023elastic} -- via the L-BFGS algorithm.

+For clarity, in the results for LAA shape categorization presented in Section~\ref{sec:results}, the distances reported in Figure~\ref{fig:esaDmatrix} are estimates $\Tilde{d}_{\Shape}([q_0], [q_1])$ for the true elastic shape distance between a given a pair of unparametrized LAA meshes \mbox{$[q_0], [q_1] \in \Shape$}.
+These distance estimates are given by

+where the integral above (i.e., the Riemannian energy) is evaluated at an optimal path of surfaces $q(\cdot)$ obtained by solving~\eqref{eq:relaxed_matching}.